facelessuser/wcmatch/docs/src/markdown/glob.md

 #### `glob.NEGATE, glob.N` {: #globnegate}

 `NEGATE` causes patterns that start with `!` to be treated as exclusion patterns.
 A pattern of `!*.py` would match any file but Python files.
+Exclusion patterns cannot be used by themselves though, and must be paired with a normal, inclusion pattern, either by utilizing the [`SPLIT`](#globSPLIT) flag, or providing multiple patterns in a list.
+Assuming the `SPLIT` flag, this means using it in a pattern such as `inclusion|!exclusion`.

+If it is desired, you can force exclusion patterns, when no inclusion pattern is provided, to assume all files match unless the file matches the excluded pattern.
+This is done with the [`NEGATEALL`](#globnegateall) flag.

 If used with the extended glob feature, patterns like `!(inverse|pattern)` will be mistakenly parsed as an exclusion pattern instead of as an inverse extended glob group.
 See [`MINUSNEGATE`](#globminusgate) for an alternative syntax that plays nice with extended glob.

 !!! warning "Changes 4.0"
     In 4.0, `NEGATE` now requires a non-exclusion pattern to be paired with it or it will match nothing.
-You can either use [`SPLIT`](#fnmatchSPLIT), or feed in a list of multiple patterns instead of a single string.
-If you really need the old behavior, you can use the `NEGDEFAULT` flag which will provide a default of `**` which is subject to the `GLOBSTAR` flag. `NEGDEFAULT` will raise a deprecation warning and will be removed in the future.
+If you really need something similar to the old behavior, that would assume a default inclusion pattern, you can use the [`NEGATEALL`](#globnegateall).

+#### `glob.NEGATEALL, glob.A`

+`NEGATEALL` can force exclusion patterns, when no inclusion pattern is provided, to assume all files match unless the file matches the excluded pattern.
+Essentially, it means if you use a pattern such as `!*.md`, it will assume a pattern of `*|!*.md` (assuming the use of the [`SPLIT`](#globsplit) flag).

 #### `glob.MINUSNEGATE, glob.M` {: #globminusnegate}